6 min read

 • The first half of 2024 saw 215,000 cases of credit card fraud reported to the FTC, marking a 6% increase from the previous six months.

-What is a BIN attack?
+What is a BIN attack and how does it work?

 Every bank card, whether it's a credit or debit card, contains a unique identifier known as a Bank Identification Number (BIN).
 It’s the first 6 digits of a credit card and it identifies the bank that issued the card.
 Think of the BIN as a sort of "calling card" for the bank.
 It tells the online store or payment processor where the card is from and which financial institution is handling the transaction.